easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 @anchor cardiovascular-validation-resting
 Validation - Resting Physiologic State
 --------------------------------------
-Validation results for system and compartment quantities are listed in Tables 1 and 2.
+Validation results for system and compartment quantities are listed in @tableref {SystemValidation} and @tableref {CompartmentValidation}.
 System-level quantities show favorable agreement with validation values.
 Heart rate, arterial pressures, blood volume, heart stroke volume, and cardiac output are the predominant CV System quantities.
 These values agree, on average, within ~8 percent of the expected values for the healthy standard patient.

 <br><center>
-*Table 1.
-Validation of the resting physiologic state comparison of system-level outputs from the engine to referenced values.
+*@tabledef {SystemValidation} Validation of the resting physiologic state comparison of system-level outputs from the engine to referenced values.
 System-level outputs show favorable agreement with validation data.*
 </center>

 <b>Standard Male</b>